Welcome to Boston University School of Social Work’s Online MSW Program!

 We understand that you may have concerns or questions about our program and we want to reassure you that Boston University continues to carefully monitor the impact of COVID-19 and is responding accordingly.
 Fortunately, our Online Program is already 100% virtual, so there will be no disruption for prospective students.

-For more information and updates on how Boston University School of Social Work is responding to COVID-19, please click here.
 For the most comprehensive coverage campus-wide from Boston University and frequently asked questions, please visit the BU COVID-19 site.
 We encourage you to solely get your information directly from our website as it will have the most accurate and up-to-date information.